James Rebhorn

 James Robert Rebhorn (September 1, 1948 – March 21, 2014) was an American character actor.
 Rebhorn appeared in over 100 films, television series, and plays.

-Rebhorn portrayed George Wilbur in My Cousin Vinny, Dr. McElwaine in Basic Instinct, and FBI Agent Flynn in White Sands and Mr. Trask in Scent of a Woman (all in 1992), John Merino in Up Close & Personal, Albert Nimziki in Independence Day, Charlie Reynolds in My Fellow Americans, Alvin Hooks in Snow Falling on Cedars, and Dr. Larry Banks in Meet the Parents.
+Rebhorn portrayed George Wilbur in My Cousin Vinny, Dr. McElwaine in Basic Instinct, FBI Agent Flynn in White Sands and Mr. Trask in Scent of a Woman (all in 1992), John Merino in Up Close & Personal, Albert Nimziki in Independence Day, Charlie Reynolds in My Fellow Americans, Alvin Hooks in Snow Falling on Cedars, and Dr. Larry Banks in Meet the Parents.

 He had several recurring roles in TV series, including Charles Garnett in Law & Order (where he also played other characters), Captain Elchisak in Third Watch, Bertram Webster in The Book of Daniel, Reese Hughes in White Collar, Carl Franklin in Big Lake, and Frank Mathison in Homeland.

 Early life

-Rebhorn was born in Philadelphia, Pennsylvania, on September 1, 1948, the son of Ardell Frances (née Hoch) and James Harry Rebhorn, an industrial engineer and salesman.
+Rebhorn was born in Philadelphia, Pennsylvania, on September 1, 1948, the son of Ardell Frances and James Harry Rebhorn, an industrial engineer and salesman.
 He was of German descent.
 Rebhorn moved to Anderson, Indiana, as a child and graduated from Madison Heights High School in 1966.
 A devout Lutheran, he attended Wittenberg University in Springfield, Ohio, where he studied political science.

 While there, he was a member of the Lambda Chi Alpha fraternity.
-Richard S. Huffman was one of his instructors and directed him in a lead role in Aristophanes' Lysistrata as well as Molière's Tricks of Scapin.
+Richard S. Huffman was one of his instructors and directed him in a lead role in Aristophanes's Lysistrata as well as Molière's Tricks of Scapin.
 After graduating in 1970, Rebhorn moved to New York City, where he earned a Master of Fine Arts in acting from Columbia University's School of the Arts, and joined the metropolitan theater scene.